 - 11.1 The applicant/licence holder will only be expected to prevent public nuisance that is under their direct control.
 However for the effective management of the night time economy, this Licensing Authority will expect applicants/licence holders to be responsible for minimising the impact of their activities and behaviour of their patrons on people living and working within the area of their premises. - 11.2 In considering the promotion of this licensing objective, this Licensing Authority will focus on the effect of the licensable activities at the specific premises on person living and working (including those carry on a business) in the areas around the premises which may be disproportionate and unreasonable.
-The issues will mainly concern noise, nuisance, light pollution, noxious smells and litter. - 11.2 In order to promote this licensing objective, the applicant should consider the following as part of their application and ongoing promotion of the licensing objectives: - Prevent noise and vibration escaping from the premises, such measures may include sound proofing, air conditioning, acoustic lobbies and noise limiters; - Keeping doors and windows closed after a certain time; - Not permitting people to be in the beer garden after a certain time;

-- Prevent disturbance by customers arriving at, or leaving the premises, which is usually of greater significance later into the evening and in the early morning.
+The issues will mainly concern noise, nuisance, light pollution, noxious smells and litter. - 11.23 In order to promote this licensing objective, the applicant should consider the following as part of their application and ongoing promotion of the licensing objectives: - Prevent noise and vibration escaping from the premises, such measures may include sound proofing, air conditioning, acoustic lobbies and noise limiters; - Keeping doors and windows closed after a certain time; - Not permitting people to be in the beer garden after a certain time; - Prevent disturbance by customers arriving at, or leaving the premises, which is usually of greater significance later into the evening and in the early morning.
 Operating schedules may need to address the potential disturbance caused by queuing; - Prevent potential litter problems in the area of the premises caused by their business activity.
-These could include the distribution of flyers, fly posting, food packaging left by customers from late night refreshment premises; - The generation of odour, for example from the preparation of food; - · Measures to control light pollution; - Any other relevant matter(s). - 11.3 The list is not exhaustive and the measures may not apply in all cases.
-It is the responsibility of the applicant and licence holder to implement measures to promote this licensing objective based on their individual premises and locality. - 11.4 Any conditions appropriate to promote this licensing objective will be tailored to the type, nature and characteristics of the specific premises and its licensable activities.
+These could include the distribution of flyers, fly posting, food packaging left by customers from late night refreshment premises.
+With regards to festivals, this would include litter picking in the vicinity of the premises including laybys and potentially surrounding villages.
+The extend of the 'vicinity' would be agreed in advance with the Licensing Authority within the Event Safety Management Plan; - The generation of odour, for example from the preparation of food; - Measures to control light pollution; - Any other relevant matter(s). - 11.34 The list is not exhaustive and the measures may not apply in all cases.
+It is the responsibility of the applicant and licence holder to implement measures to promote this licensing objective based on their individual premises and locality. - 11.54 Any conditions appropriate to promote this licensing objective will be tailored to the type, nature and characteristics of the specific premises and its licensable activities.